Parent and Carer Information

 School Performance - OFSTED

 As a new school, we will not usually be fully inspected by OFSTED (in order to receive a 'grade') until our third year of operation.
 As part of the pre-opening requirements for new schools, however, OFSTED must visit those responsible for opening the school to ensure that it is safe, and meets the appropriate standards.
 No formal 'report' is published for parents, but the school cannot open if these standards are not likely to be met.
+A copy of the report sent to school is available on the DFE website, here.

 School Performance - Results